 Rookie Card Year:

-Outside of Pelé, few players have received as much praise and recognition from the soccer community as Diego Maradona.
+Few players have received as much praise and recognition from the soccer community as Diego Maradona.
 The Argentinian phenom was a magician on the field and remains one of the greatest soccer players in history, as well as one of the most infamous.
-Despite his up-and-down career, including his battles with drugs and several suspensions, most remember his on-field greatness and Diego Maradona cards and apparel continue to see considerable interest.
+Despite his up-and-down career, including his battles with drugs and several suspensions, most remember his greatness on the pitch.
+Diego Maradona cards and apparel continue to see considerable interest.

-Frequent comparisons are made between Diego Maradona and Lionel Messi.
+Other than Pelé, there aren't many who can exceed Diego Maradona's on-field accomplishments.
+Frequent comparisons are made between Maradona and Lionel Messi.
 This is due to their similar playing styles, smaller size and shared Argentinian heritage.

 Key Early Diego Maradona Cards